Marcus Forston: New England Patriots

-Forston was signed as a UDFA after the draft by the New England Patriots.
+Forston was signed as an undrafted free agent after the draft by the New England Patriots.
 Forston initially made the team, but was waived on September 26.
 He was then re-signed to the team's practice squad and was later activated by the New England Patriots.
-Forston played in one game during the season; a 31-30 week 3 loss to the Baltimore Ravens.
+Forston played in one game during the season; a 31–30 week 3 loss to the Baltimore Ravens.

-2013 Season

 Forston was waived by the New England Patriots entering the 2013 season, but was later signed to their practice squad.
 Forston was re-signed by the New England Patriots after Vince Wilfork's season-ending injury.
-Forston registered one tackle for loss in 'New England's Week 6 30-27 win against the New Orleans Saints.
-Forston earned his first NFL start in New England's Week 7 30-27 loss to the New York Jets, registering two tackles, with one tackle for loss.
+Forston registered one tackle for loss in 'New England's Week 6 30–27 win against the New Orleans Saints.
+Forston earned his first NFL start in New England's Week 7 30–27 loss to the New York Jets, registering two tackles, with one tackle for loss.

 On August 21, 2014, Forston was released by the Patriots.